aehrc/pathling/deployments/aws/cluster/README.md

 # Manual setup (in the tenancy)

-Create  `clinsight-deploy` user with the following policies:
+Create  `pathling-deploy` user with the following policies:

 - AmazonElasticMapReduceFullAccess
 - IAMReadOnlyAccess